par7133/Homomm/README.md

 <li>Configure the server pushing interval to be notified on new chat messages.</li>
 <li>Configure the max history items as required (default: 50).</li>
 </ol>

+Login with the password to message.

+For any need of software additions, plugins and improvements please write to <a href="mailto:info@5mode.com">info@5mode.com</a>

+To help please donate by clicking <a href="https://gaox.io/l/dona1">https://gaox.io/l/dona1</a> and filling the form.

 ## Screenshots